 \section{{Solutions for astrophysically relevant spacetime parameters}}

-We illustrate the radial extension of tori around a non-rotating NS along with several equipotentials determining the shape of possible tori in the middle panel of Figure~\ref{figure:torus_ratio}.
-In the case of the rotating NS, the spacetime parameters will affect the shape of the solution, especially as it depends on Keplerian angular momentum profile (as shown in the right panel of Figure~\ref{figure:torus_ratio}.
+We illustrate the radial extension of tori around a non-rotating NS along with several equipotentials determining the shape of possible tori in the middle panel of Fig.~\ref{figure:torus_ratio}.
+In the case of the rotating NS, the spacetime parameters will affect the shape of the solution, especially as it depends on the Keplerian angular momentum profile (as shown in the right panel of Fig.~\ref{figure:torus_ratio}.